2021 Westminster Dog Show Agility Competition, top moments and more

 First up on Saturday was the 16" Class, where Boss the Shetland Sheepdog dominated the competition with a winning time of 31.78 seconds.

-Next up were the little dogs in the 8" class, and Lark the Papillon topped the leaderboard with a time of 33.51 seconds.
+Next up were the little dogs in the 8" Class, and Lark the Papillon topped the leaderboard at 33.51 seconds.

-The big dogs were up next, and Doogie the Border Collie took the top spot with a 36.88-second performance, but it was a tight race as Cannon the Boxer came in second place just .22 seconds behind Doogie.
+The big dogs were up next, and Doogie the Border Collie took the top spot in the 24" Class with a 36.88-second performance, but it was a tight race as Cannon the Boxer came in second place just .22 seconds behind.

 In the 12" Class, Pre the Poodle won with an impressive time of 30.41 seconds.

+Last but not least, it was Verb the Border Collie who not only won the 20" Class with a time of 31.30 seconds but beat out the other four winners and took home the 2021 Masters Agility Champion trophy for the second time in three years.
+Verb and her handler Perry DeWitt of Wyncote, Pennsylvania also won the title in 2019 with a time of 32.05 seconds, and Verb certainly lived up to his name again this time around.

+Also in the 20" Class was Mr. T the Golden Retriever, who came in fourth place, but he had the crowd going wild nonetheless with arguably the best weave poles of the competition.

-Also, Breed Judging in the Hound, Toy, Non-Sporting and Herding Groups has wrapped up and the top dogs from each breed are headed to Group Judging next.
-The winners from each of the four groups will advance to Best in Show judging.
+With the agility competition in the books, it was on to the first night of Group judging.
+Breed Judging in the Hound, Toy, Non-Sporting and Herding Groups wrapped up Saturday afternoon, and the top dogs competed against other breeds in their respective group on in order to advance to the Best in Show judging on Sunday.

+The Hound Group is the largest of the four groups judged on night one with 35 breeds entered, followed by Herding (32), Toy (21) and Non-Sporting (21).

+Saturday's first winner was new mom Bourbon the Whippet – who won Reserved Best in Show last year – for the Hound Group, followed by the Bluetick Coonhound, Redbone Coonhound and Harrier.
+Cheers!

-On Saturday, the Belgian Laekenois made its Westminster Dog Show debut!
-The herding dog is one of the four new AKC-recognized breeds – along with Barbet, Biewer Terrier and Dogo Argentino – participating in Westminster weekend for the first time.
+The Belgian Laekenois and Biewer Terrier made history with their Westminster Dog Show debut.
+They are two of the four new AKC-recognized breeds – along with Barbet and Dogo Argentino – participating in Westminster weekend for the first time.

-And, keep an eye out for three-year-old Argon's Black Diamond "Plum" the Retriever, a beloved New York City cancer center therapy dog who will compete in the Sporting Group on Sunday.
+And, keep an eye out for three-year-old Plum the Retriever, a beloved New York City cancer center therapy dog who will compete in the Sporting Group on Sunday.

 If you want to get in on the action, all you have to do is snap a picture of your dog watching the show and share it on social media with the Westminster weekend official hashtag for the chance to be featured.

-The competition continues Sunday, with the Masters Obedience Championship, followed by judging of the Sporting, Working and Terrier Groups and Best in Show.
-The action will be broadcast on FS1 from 1:30-4 p.m ET, and on FOX from 7:30-11 p.m.
+Four of the seven finalists have now been chosen, and the competition continues Sunday, with the Masters Obedience Championship, followed by judging of the Sporting, Working and Terrier Groups and Best in Show.
+The action will be broadcast on FS1 from 1:30-4 p.m ET and on FOX from 7:30-11 p.m.
 ET.